 Reporting Technologies, Inc. v.
 Emma, Inc., (E.D.Va.
-2011) – Lead counsel for MicroStrategy subsidiary RTI asserting multiple patents related to business intelligence technology; settled favorably following Markman and summary judgment hearings; settled favorably.
+2011) – Lead counsel for MicroStrategy subsidiary RTI asserting multiple patents related to business intelligence technology; settled favorably following Markman and summary judgment hearings.

 Spansion LLC v.
 Samsung Electronics Co., Ltd. (E.D.Va.
 2010) – Represented Samsung in multi-patent infringement action enforcing and defending against multiple patents related to flash memory devices; settled favorably following Markman and summary judgment hearings.

 Bose Corp. v.
 Lightspeed Aviation Inc. (D.Mass.
 2009) – Lead counsel for Bose in patent infringement action enforcing patent related to active noise cancelling headphone technology; settled favorably during trial.

 Nacre AS v.
 Silynx Communications, Inc. (D.Md.
 2007) – Lead counsel for Nacre in patent infringement action enforcing multiple patents related to in-ear communications devices; settled favorably.